zaphar/sheetsui/docs/index.md

 * `edit <path>` Edit a new spreadsheet at the current path. `e` is a shorthand alias for this command.
 * `quit` Quits the application. `q` is a shorthand alias for this command.

-<aside>Note that in the case of `quit` and `edit` that we do not currently prompt you if the current spreadsheet has not been saved yet.
+<aside>Note that in the case of `quit` and `edit` that we do not currently
+prompt you if the current spreadsheet has not been saved yet.
 So your changes will be discarded if you have not saved first.</aside>

 ### Range Select Mode

 Range Select mode copies a range reference for use later.
 You can enter range select mode from CellEdit mode with `CTRL-r`.

 * `h`, `j`, `k`, `l` will navigate around the sheet.
 * `Ctrl-n`, `Ctrl-p` will navigate between sheets.
-* ` ` the spacebar will select the start and end of the range respectively.
+* `The spacebar will select the start and end of the range respectively.

 When you have selected the end of the range you will exit range select mode and the range reference will be placed into the cell contents you are editing.

 <aside>We only support continuous ranges for the moment.
+Planned for
-Planned for discontinuous ranges still needs the interaction interface to be determined.</aside>
+discontinuous ranges still needs the interaction interface to be determined.</aside>